 Today we have an article from Rayden Solicitors, our chosen family law solicitors in St Albans.
-The article is written by Hannah Viet and is all about special guardianship orders.
+The article is written by expert Nicola Meldrum and is all about special guardianship orders.

 What is a special guardianship order?

 A Special Guardianship Order is an order of the Court making one or more individuals the special guardian of your child and is considered as an alternative way to provide your child with permanence when adoption and a Child Arrangements Order is not appropriate.
 A Special Guardianship Order will remain in place until your child reaches the age of 18, unless the order is varied by the Court before.
 Generally, Special Guardianship Orders are appropriate when a family member or a family friend takes responsibility for caring for the child.
 The reason for this is largely to do with the issue of parental responsibility.

 What is the effect of a Special Guardianship Order?